-These two ladies were quite different though.
+These two ladies were quite different though, and had distinct individualities.
 Almost as dissimilar as their politics.
 Margaret Thatcher’s hand shows her to be a bold, arrogant, aggressive, and stubborn woman.
 Indira Gandhi had a similar image, but oddly enough her hand does not bear it out.

 Margaret Thatcher has a high-set and dominant Jupiter finger, a pronounced lower Mars development, slightly bent fingers, a high-set thumb held closely to her palm with a dominant first phalange, long first phalanges of the fingers, a curved heartline, sloping headline and a gap between the head and lifelines.